aimeos/aimeos-docs/src/typo3/customize.md

 }
 ```

-The list of countries is defined by the values added to the configuration key [client/html/checkout/address/countries](../../config/client-html/checkout-standard/#countries).
-The TypoScript below will add all countries worldwide to the select boxes for the billing and delivery address:
+The list of countries is defined by the values added to the configuration key `common/countries`.
+The TypoScript below will add all countries worldwide to the select boxes for the billing and delivery address (this is also the default value):

 ```typoscript
 plugin.tx_aimeos.settings.common.countries {